Did you know that there is a set of dietary guidelines for adult Singaporeans to guide us in adopting healthier eating habits?

 10 Hidden Sugar Bombshells in Your Diet

 Only adults 18 years and older are allowed to purchase and drink alcohol in Singapore.
-Keep to not more than two standard drinks a day (for women) and three drinks a day (for men).
+Keep to not more than one standard drink a day for women and two standard drinks a day for men.

-A standard drink contains 10g of pure alcohol and is equivalent to a can of beer (220ml), one glass of wine (100ml), or one nip (30ml) of spirits.
+A standard drink contains 10g of pure alcohol and is equivalent to a can of beer (330ml), one glass of wine (100ml), or one nip (30ml) of spirits.

 Alcohol and Health—Setting Your Drink Limits